045019/MLM-Project1-Unsupervised-Learning/README.md

 * beer data.zip : The compressed folder containing the dataset
 * beer_data.csv : The dataset selected for this project; Downloaded from Kaggle
-* Proj1.ipynb : The notebook consisting of compiled codes, outputs and detailed report
+* Beer Cluster Analysis.ipynb : The notebook consisting of compiled codes, outputs and detailed report

 # Acknowledgment